Refinancing and HELOCs Can Affect Your Tax Obligations. Here’s How.

-What You’ll Need to Take a Mortgage Interest Deduction
+What You'll Need to Take a Mortgage Interest Tax Deduction

 If you have less than $600 in mortgage interest, you don't need to document it when you file your tax form.
 Simply enter the amount you paid as an itemized deduction.
 If you paid more than $600 in interest, your lender will provide you with Form 1098 as proof of payment.
 Haven't received your 1098 yet?
 Mistakes happen sometimes!
 Contact your mortgage lender or servicer to request it.
 You must file it along with your return to receive your full deduction.

 The IRS offers a simple way to take a tax deduction without itemizing each eligible expense on your tax return.
-It’s called the standard deduction.
+It's called the standard deduction.
 The amount of your deduction varies under the standard deduction system.
-Single people and married people filing separately can deduct $12,400 without documenting a thing.
-Couples who file jointly can deduct $24,800 and heads of household can deduct $18,650.
+For the 2022 tax year (that is, taxes being filed in 2023), single people and married people filing separately can deduct $12,950 without itemized documentation.
+Couples who file jointly can deduct $25,900 and heads of household can deduct $19,400.